 An analysis of Supreme Court decisions throughout the nation's history affecting the three branches of the national government and federal/state relations.
-Recommend PSCI 101 and PSCI 201 or the permission of the instructor.
 Three credits.

 PSCI 311 Organizational Leadership

 A course designed for the purpose of providing the student with an understanding of the theory and practice of organizational leadership.
 Three credits.